Cyclades Islands Yacht Charters

 The Cyclades are the most famous yacht charter destination of all the Greek islands.
 The Cyclades are the picture-perfect Greek islands, where whitewashed villages tumble down to azure bays.

-From smaller islands like Syros and Sifnos, to the famous Santorini and Mykonos, and even Delos – recognized today as an UNESCO World Heritage Site – in the Cyclades, there is something for everyone.
+From smaller islands like Syros and Sifnos to the famous Santorini and Mykonos, and even Delos – recognized today as a UNESCO World Heritage Site – in the Cyclades, there is something for everyone.
 Perfect for yacht charters, the Cyclades are known for their gorgeous sandy beaches, celestial horizon views, ancient traditions, white stone buildings, characteristic blue roofs, delicious food, and of course, its friendly, hospitable people.

 Named after the Greek word that means “circular islands,” this archipelago creates a spherical shape in the Aegean Sea — believed to be the result of a fight between Poseidon and the Cyclades nymphs, after which he turned them all into islands.
 Because of the individuality of each Cyclades Island, along with the close proximity of the islands, a yacht charter is the ideal method of visiting the area.

-Cyclades Islands Highlights
+Cyclades Islands Yacht Charter Highlights

 - White-washed villages